WE ARE THE PARROTS!

 I think you’ll agree; the Parrots are amazing!

 We focused on a variety of skills this week including: sensory, imagination, reading, dexterity, number recognition and ordering.
 We made paper-mache planets, did some alien monster ordering, some size ordering of space objects, labelled rockets and painted planets.
 The children loved dressing up as astronauts and even got to make an almost life-sized rocket!
-Our book corner was transformed into a space station, which really encouraged those children who less like books to have look.
-Can you spot some SPACE MATHS happening..............
+Our book corner was transformed into a space station, which really encouraged the children to engage with the books.

 WE LOVE LEGO!
 Lego never fails to capture the childrens’ imagination.
 We have been painting with Lego, making mazes, building towers, designing our own Lego character, sorting into colours and even setting the Lego free from ice blocks!
 And of course, we let the children just build.....